Rad Tech

 Are there prerequisites for entrance to the Radiologic Technology Program?

-• Yes, BIOL 2401, BIOL 2402, and MATH 1314 (or higher level MATH) must be completed with a grade of "C" or better in order to apply to the program.
+• Yes, BIOL 2401, BIOL 2402, and MATH 1314 (or higher level MATH) must be completed with a grade of "C" or better to apply to the program.

 What grades are accepted for the Radiologic Technology Program?